SystemsApproach/sdn/switch.rst

-fixed-function switching chips still dominate the market, we do not mean to understate their value or the role they will undoubtedly continue to play.\ [#]_ But they do remove one degree-of-freedom—the ability to reprogram the data plane—which helps to highlight the the relationship between all the moving parts introduced in this chapter.
+fixed-function switching chips still dominate the market, we do not mean to understate their value or the role they will undoubtedly continue to play.\ [#]_ But they do remove one degree-of-freedom—the ability to reprogram the data plane—which helps to highlight the relationship between all the moving parts introduced in this chapter.

 .. [#] The distinction between fixed-function and programmable